Convert MST to GMT

 What is the best meeting time between MST and GMT?

-The best routine meeting window is usually in the MST morning, because GMT is already 7 hours ahead.
-The examples show why: 9:00 MST = 16:00 GMT is suitable for same-day collaboration, while 12:00 MST = 19:00 GMT is still possible but much later for the GMT side.
+The best meeting window is usually the MST morning, because it converts to the GMT afternoon.
+The clearest examples are 9:00 MST = 16:00 GMT and 12:00 MST = 19:00 GMT, which create a usable overlap before GMT moves too far into the late evening.

 Which countries use MST and which countries use GMT?

-MST is used in parts of Canada, Mexico, and the United States.
-GMT is used in Burkina Faso, Gambia, Ghana, Guernsey, Guinea, Guinea-Bissau, Iceland, Ireland, Isle of Man, Ivory Coast, Jersey, Liberia, Mali, Mauritania, Saint Helena, Sao Tome and Principe, Senegal, Sierra Leone, Togo, and the United Kingdom, making this conversion relevant for business, travel, education, and remote work across North America, Europe, and West Africa.
+MST is used in Canada, Mexico, and the United States.
+GMT is used in Burkina Faso, Gambia, Ghana, Guernsey, Guinea, Guinea-Bissau, Iceland, Ireland, Isle of Man, Ivory Coast, Jersey, Liberia, Mali, Mauritania, Saint Helena, Sao Tome and Principe, Senegal, Sierra Leone, Togo, and the United Kingdom, making MST-to-GMT conversion relevant for trade, support, education, and international project work.